Learning Transfer Operators by Kernel Density Estimation: Conclusion

-As a result of conducting this research, we propose the possibility of introducing any density estimation methods to this field.
-It would be fruitful to pursue further research about the KDE-based estimation of the Frobenius–Perron operator for high-dimensional maps to analyze this method.
+As a result of conducting this research, we propose the exploration of incorporating various density estimation methods into this field.
+In particular, it would be fruitful to pursue further research regarding the application of \gls{kde}-based estimation of the Frobenius-Perron operator for high-dimensional maps.
+Investigating this method in higher dimensions can provide valuable insights and contribute to a more comprehensive analysis of density estimation techniques in this context.

 \nonumsection{Acknowledgments} Erik Bollt gratefully acknowledges funding from the Army Research Office (ARO), the Defense Advanced Research Projects Agency (DARPA), the National Science Foundation (NSF) and National Institutes of Health (NIH) CRNS program, and the Office of Naval Research (ONR) during the period of this work.